 Grace in time of need supply While I live and when I die.

-Note from the Peace Doctor: If you're concerned about peace for yourself, be sure to drop by our home page before leaving our site.
-The Web without a doubt is loaded with articles regarding every conceivable topic.
-Above is an article we hope will be interesting for peace lovers and those who are interested in peace news.
+Note from the Peace Doctor: If you're looking for peace for yourself, we hope you will look at our home page before you go.
+The Web for sure is plentiful with articles regarding any kind of topic.
+Here is a post we expect will be interesting for peace seekers and those who are interested in peace news.